TheOrcDev/orcish-openai-connector/README.md

 });

-// Use OrcishOpenAIService methods with custom options const chatGPTResult = await OrcishOpenAIService.getChatGPTCompletion('Cool orcish name', {
+// Use OrcishOpenAIService methods with custom options const chatGPTResult = await orcishOpenAIService.getChatGPTCompletion('Cool orcish name', {
   gptTemperature: '0.7',
   // Add other options as needed
 });

-const dalle3Image = await OrcishOpenAIService.getDalle3Image('Orc working on a computer', {
+const dalle3Image = await orcishOpenAIService.getDalle3Image('Orc working on a computer', {
   imageResolution: '1792x1024',
   // Add other options as needed
 });